John Miller Srodes: Military career

-Ellet personally led the fleet in the Battle of Memphis on June 6, 1862.
+Ellet personally led the fleet in the First Battle of Memphis on June 6, 1862.
 After handily defeating the Confederate flotilla, Ellet noticed a white flag flying over Memphis.
 Having been wounded, Ellet sent his son, Medical Cadet Charles Rivers Ellet, to attend to the surrender of the city.
 Charles Rivers Ellet was escorted to shore by Srodes aboard the Lioness, which was the last ram to arrive on the scene because it was hauling coal for the fleet.
 Charles Rivers Ellet, who had joined the fleet just five days earlier on his nineteenth birthday, took a rowboat ashore along with three other Union soldiers and demanded the surrender of the city from Mayor John Park.
 Since the Confederate army had already left, the mayor was powerless to surrender and the Union army was not ready to occupy Memphis.
 Ellet, however, demanded that they be permitted to hoist the American flag over the post office as a symbol of the fall of Memphis.
 The mayor advised them against doing so, saying that he could not ensure their safety.
 Ellet, however, did not listen to the mayor and convinced the mayor to escort his party of four to the post office.
 When they arrived at the post office, several civilians escorted Ellet and one other to the fourth floor, and they created a makeshift flag stand to fly the Union flag.
 As they admired their work, someone closed the trapdoor and stranded them on the roof.
 The people of the city, noticing the Union flag, began to yell and fire shots at the men of the roof.